kaycebasques/biodigitaljazz/blog/favicon.rst

 Prior art
 ---------

-Don't {know,care}.
+Don't know, don't care.
 I'm doing this for fun.
 I enjoy encountering new ideas through the process of creation.

 -------------
 Random colors